ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Spring/en.md

 6. If the captain picks a player, the pick time still has to elapse before the next captain's turn starts.
    - This means each phase takes a total of 16 minutes.
 7. After each phase, there is a 1 minutes break before the next phase starts.
-8. At all times, the captians can communicate with others via the in-game channel or voice chat.
+8. At all times, the captians can communicate with others via the same multiplayer chatrooms or voice chat.
    - Other players will be muted during draft phase.
 9. After Draft phase, Captains may choose, with the approval of the Host, to delegate their role to other prospective team members.
 10. Being negetivate on Drafting phase will be seen as Disrupting the match by foul play.

 ### Regular Stage instructions

-1. Following the Draft phase, a 3 Round Swiss stage will be played.
-This means teams with same record will be
+1. Following the Draft phase, a 3 rounds Swiss stage will be played.
+This means teams with same record will be faced to each other.
-2. Following rules are using for result ranking in order:
+2. Following rules are using for deterimined final ranking in order:
    - Higher matches win
    - Head to head result (if possible)
    - Higher Buchholz Score
    - Higher beatmaps win
    - Lower beatmaps lose
    - roll dices.
-3. Top 8 teams will advanced to play-offs, the remains get eliminated from the tournament.
+3. Top 8 teams will advanced to Playoff Stage, the remains get eliminated from the tournament.
    - that means teams with 2-X or better record will be advanced to next stage.
+   - All teams will finished 3 rounds, even they have 0-2 records.
 4. In the Regular Stage, all team will play in same mappools.
 5. The Regular Stage will also be done to seed teams.
 Teams will be ordered based on their ranking result.

-### Play-offs instructions
+### Playoff Stage instructions

 1. Following the Regular stage, a Single Elimination stage will be played.
 This means that the winner continues in their runs, and the losing team gets  get eliminated from the tournament, except for brozen match.
 2. Teams in the losers bracket must play 2 matches on Play-offs Week 2.